aamnah/notes.aamnah.com/_linux/FHS-File-system-architecture-and-Directory Structure.md

 Variable files.
 Log files, spool dir for printing, run files etc.

 # /lost+found
-Stores all of your restored files that would've been lost after a system crashes or something starnge happens.. e.g. kernel panics
+Stores all of your restored files that would've been lost after a system crashes or something strange happens.. e.g. kernel panics

 Every partition has a lost+found in it's upper directory.